HeikkiHei/docker-course-beta/part1_exercises/README.md

 <A HREF="http://www.google.com/">here</A>.
 </BODY></HTML>
 ```
-The option *--rm* took care of our container and removed it after it closed after the curl, and also of course exited me from the container, as it did not exist anymore.
+The option *--rm* took care of the container and removed it after it closed after the curl, and also of course exited me from the container, as it did not exist anymore.

 ## Exercise 1.4
 Creating my first own Dockerfile: